adamchainz/django-version-checks/README.rst

 Let’s walk through using django-version-checks to upgrade Python from version 3.8 to 3.9.
 We have an infrastructure consisting of CI, staging, and production environments, and several developers’ development machines.

-First, we had a pre-existing check to ensure all environments are on Python 3.8:
+First, we add a pre-existing check to ensure that all environments are on Python 3.8:

 .. code-block:: python